harithan1213/Sql-Datawarehouse-Project/README.md

 # Data warehouse and Analytics Project

-Welcome to the Datawarehouse and Analytics project repositry This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Welcome to the Datawarehouse and Analytics project repositry.

+This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ---